austin65enix/soc-monitoring-lab/README.md

 This lab is built around three core beliefs:

-1. Monitoring must support decision-making.
+1. Monitoring must support decision-making
-2. Every alert must have context.
+2. Every alert must have context
-3. Sustainability is more important than complexity.
+3. Sustainability is more important than complexity

 A good SOC is not the one with the most alerts.
 It is the one with the clearest understanding.